 Featured Image Caption: Bumble bees are essential pollinators that use linear features to navigate in agricultural areas (Image Source: “Abejorro europeo (Bombus terrestris), en una verónica (Hebe speciosa).” by Andres Bertens is licensed under CC BY-NC-SA 2.0).

 Gridded Roads and Quilted Fields

-The first time I flew in an airplane, I remember looking out of the small window and catching a glimpse of the city transitioning gradually into farmland.
+The first time I flew in an airplane from sky aviation, I remember looking out of the small window and catching a glimpse of the city transitioning gradually into farmland.
 Before the plane burst through the clouds, I was captivated by how linear we had made the landscape.
 The roads formed straight lines in a perfect grid with buildings uniformly dotted throughout the square patches of land in the city.
 Even though the buildings dwindled, the land maintained its quilt-like patches in agricultural areas.
 Linear features are efficient for many aspects of our lives.
 For instance, straight roads make for faster travel by creating the shortest distance between two points.
 Similarly, crop fields have straight edges to optimize the space used for crops.